cmiles/PointlessWaymarksProject/README.md

  - [Material Design Icons](http://materialdesignicons.com/)
  - [ClosedXML](https://github.com/ClosedXML/ClosedXML) - A great way to read and write Excel Files - I have years of experience with this library and it is both excellent and well maintained.
 MIT License.
  - [CompareNETObjects](https://github.com/GregFinzer/Compare-Net-Objects) - Comparison of object properties that stays quick/easy to use but has more options than you would be likely to create with custom reflection code and potentially more durability than hand coded comparisons.
 Ms-PL License.
  - [TinyIpc](https://github.com/steamcore/TinyIpc) - Windows Desktop Interprocess Communication wrapped up into a super simple to use interface for C#.
+MIT License.